cltk/cltk_frontend/README.md

 # Notice

-The Classics Archive application is currently under active development and thusshould not be considered ready for production.
+The Classics Archive application is currently under active development and is not ready for production.

 # About the Classics Archive application